opencpes/opencpes/README-Verify.md

 # Getting verify.app to work on Mac OS

-Please note that at this time we only officially support the most recent version of Mac OS (10.14.3), however Verify.app should work on recent versions as well.
+Please note that at this time we only officially support the most recent release of Mac OS (10.14, Mojave).

 ## Installing Swift support